UNINETTSigma2/documentation/software/eessi/eessi_access_on_nris.md

 # Accessing EESSI on NRIS systems

-On the HPC machines Betzy, Fram and Saga, both the EESSI software stacks is accessible on login nodes and all compute nodes.
+On the HPC machines Betzy, Fram and Saga, EESSI software stacks are accessible on login nodes and all compute nodes.
 To configure the environment, all that needs to be done is to run the single
 command: